 - Index: – Indexing is adding processed data from pages crawled to a sizable database known as the search index.
 Google draws search results from a digital library of billions of web pages.

 What are some common configuration errors seen in Google Search Console?

 The failure to correctly link the website to a Google Search Console account is one frequent mistake.
 This may occur if the website’s DNS records need to be correctly configur or if the website needs to be Google verifie.
 When a website needs to set up to use the appropriate HTTPS version, it frequently makes mistakes.
 This may occur if the website uses an out-of-date SSL certificate or HTTP traffic is not forward to HTTPS.

 A text file called robots.txt instructs web crawlers like Googlebot which pages on your website to Index and which sites to ignore.
 This file is crucial because it allows you to manage which pages appear in search results and because it can guard against your website becoming swamped with visitors.

 Can you clarify how Google Search Console’s crawl rate limits function?

 The number of pages that Googlebot can crawl on your website in a single day is restrict by crawl rate limits in GSC.
 This restriction was implement to stop Googlebot from clogging up your server and posing other issues.
 You may have reached your crawl rate limit if you notice any problems in your GSC account.

 How does Google Search Console help you identify duplicate content issues?

 There are several methods Google Search Console might assist you in finding duplicate content problems.
 You can first see the pages on your site Google is indexing by looking at the “Coverage” report.
-It may be a sign that Google considers some of your pages duplicate content if you see that some are not being indexed.
-Second, you can see which search terms are leading visitors to your site and how frequently your pages are listed in the search results by looking at the “Search Analytics” report.
+It may be a sign that Google considers some of your pages duplicate content if you see that some are not being index.
+Second, you can see which search terms are leading visitors to your site and how frequently your pages are list in the search results by looking at the “Search Analytics” report.
 The same material may also be present if your pages display less frequently than you anticipate.